 Location, location, location!
 This doesn’t just apply to buying a home or going on vacation.
-Ad placement is an important part of creating a successful digital marketing campaign, and Facebook ads placement are no exception.
+Ad placement is an important part of creating a successful digital marketing campaign, and Facebook ads placement in order to have a higher Facebook marketing ROI are no exception.

 You may hear many arguments for why one Facebook ads placement is better than another.
 However, you don’t want to rely on a single placement area for all of your ads as you might miss out on the opportunity to reach someone who is interested.
 On the other hand, you also don’t want to stretch your Facebook ad budget too thin.
 Trying to use each placement option just for the sake of being everywhere at once is not appropriate either, as focusing quality over quantity is one of the best ways to get maximum Facebook ad results.

 In this brief guide, we will discuss the different Facebook ads placements that are available to you as well as which Facebook ads placement supports each type of ad.
 Then, we’ll delve a little deeper into which types of ads and ad placements work best for your campaign goals.

 You will get the option to choose where you’d like your ads to appear when you create your ads in Facebook Power Editor or using ad creation.
 At this time, you are able to select multiple ad placements for one ad.
 Keep in mind that each ad placement has different image and text specifications that you will need to meet in order to run your ad on Facebook.
 That is why you should consider where you will place the ad before you begin to plan design for both visuals and copy.